sshanshans/stat140/content/policies.md

 Evaluative assignments | 60%
 Participation | 10%

-Grades may be curved at the end of the semester.
 Cumulative numerical averages of 90 - 100 are guaranteed at least an A-, 80 - 89 at least a B-, and 70 - 79 at least a C-, however the exact ranges for letter grades will be determined after the final exam.
-The more evidence there is that the class has mastered the material, the more generous the curve will be.

 <!-- ## Policies & Additional Information -->